Lead singer of Loverboy,

 - Valet parking and a partial tax receipt

 Please support life-changing arthritis research!

 THERE ARE MORE THAN 100 TYPES OF ARTHRITIS

 Arthritis Research Canada

-With more than 100 different types, arthritis is now the most costly chronic disease and the number one cause of work disability in Canada.
-The number of Canadians affected by arthritis is now more than 5.6 million, which includes over 700,000 British Columbians.
-This represents one in six of us suffering with the pain of arthritis.
+In its 100 forms, arthritis is the most costly chronic disease and the number one cause of work disability in Canada.
+The number of Canadians affected by arthritis is over 5.6 million, including 700,000 British Columbians.
 Arthritis Research Canada is committed to leading research, finding answers and saving lives.
-Our mission is to transform the lives of people living with arthritis through research and engagement.
-Our vision is a future where research-based services, tools and knowledge empower people living with arthritis to triumph over pain and disability.
+Our mission is to transform the lives of people living with arthritis through research and engagement and, our vision is a future where research-based services, tools and knowledge empower people living with arthritis to triumph over pain and disability.

 Arthritis Research Canada is the largest arthritis research organization in North America with centres in British Columbia, Alberta and Quebec.
 With a dedicated team of more than 100 research scientists, assistants, and trainees, Arthritis Research Canada’s work in arthritis prevention, early diagnosis and treatment, and quality of life issues is internationally recognized.
 Arthritis Research Canada’s patient-driven research is reducing the burden of arthritis and providing people with arthritis more timely and cost-effective solutions to address their healthcare needs, right now.